fmthoker/SEVERE-BENCHMARK/README.md

 We study the sensitivity of video self-supervised methods to the downstream task and question whether self-supervised features can be used beyond action recognition.

-**In-domain tasks**: For task-shift on in-domain datasets, we use tasks such as repetition counting on UCF101.
+**In-domain tasks**: For task-shift on in-domain datasets, we use tasks such as repetition counting on UCF101 which has .
 Please refer to [Deep-Temporal-Repetition-Counting/README.md](./Deep-Temporal-Repetition-Counting/README.md) for steps to reproduce experiments.

 **Out-of-domain tasks**: We use multi-label classification on Charades and action detection on AVA as examples of task-shift on domains far away from the standard UCF101.
 Please refer to [SlowFast-ssl-vssl/README.md](./SlowFast-ssl-vssl/README.md) for steps to reproduce the experiments with tasks (a) action detection (AVA), (b) multi-label classification (Charades).